 - 1. Number and extent of rills: Rills are none to rare.
-Rock fragments armor the surface.
 A few rills can be expected on steeper slopes in areas subjected to summer convection storms or rapid spring snowmelt. - 2.
-Presence of water flow patterns: Water flow patterns are none to rare but may be expected on steeper slopes in areas recently subjected to summer convection storms or rapid snowmelt.

-- 3. Number and height of erosional pedestals or terracettes: Pedestals are none to rare.
+Presence of water flow patterns: Water flow patterns are none to rare but may be expected on steeper slopes in areas recently subjected to summer convection storms or rapid snowmelt. - 3.
+Number and height of erosional pedestals or terracettes: Pedestals are none to rare.

 Occurrence is usually limited to areas of water flow patterns.
+A few terracettes may occur on steeper slopes.

-Frost heaving of shallow rooted plants is common and should not be mistaken for pedestalling due to erosion. - 4.
-Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare Ground ± 20%; surface cover of rock fragments variable but typically more than 70%; shrub canopy 5 to 15%; foliar cover of perennial herbaceous plants ± 25%. - 5.
+- Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare Ground 5-10% depending on amount of surface rock fragments. - 5.
 Number of gullies and erosion associated with gullies: None - 6.
 Extent of wind scoured, blowouts and/or depositional areas: None - 7.
 Amount of litter movement (describe size and distance expected to travel): Fine litter (foliage from grasses and annual & perennial forbs) is expected to move the distance of slope length during intense summer convection storms or rapid snowmelt events.
 High winds over ridge top landscapes limit accumulation of fine litter.
-Persistent litter (large woody material) will remain in place except during large rainfall events. - 8.
-Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil stability values should be 3 to 6 on most soil textures found on this site.
+Persistent litter (large woody material) will remain in place except during large rainfall events. - Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil stability values should be 3 to 6 on most soil textures found on this site.
 (To be field tested.) - 9.
-Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Surface structure is typically thin to thick platy.
-Soil surface colors are browns and the soils are typified by a mollic epipedon.
-Organic matter of the surface 2 to 4 inches is typically 1.25 to 2.5 percent dropping off quickly below.
+Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Surface structure is typically thin to thick platy, or subangular blocky.
+Soil surface colors are grayish browns and the soils are usually typified by a mollic epipedon.
+Organic carbon of the surface 2 to 4 inches is typically 1.25 to 2.5 percent dropping off quickly below.
 Organic matter content can be more or less depending on micro-topography. - 10.
-Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Perennial herbaceous plants

-(especially deep-rooted bunchgrasses [i.e., Idaho fescue)] slow runoff and increase infiltration.
-Low stature and sparseness of shrub canopy, coupled with high velocity ridge-top winds, limit snow catch and accumulation on site.
+Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Perennial herbaceous plants (especially deep-rooted bunchgrasses [needlegrasses, muttongrass, Cusick bluegrass)] slow runoff and increase infiltration.
+Low stature and sparseness of shrub canopy coupled with high velocity ridge-top winds, limit snow catch and accumulation on site.